erikmueller/cond-flow/README.md

 )
 ```

-### Fallback
+### Default return value

-You can provide a fallback which will be returned if no provided conditions are met.
+You can provide a `default` fallback which will be returned if no provided conditions are met.

 ```js
 import cond from 'cond-flow'